 (a) A letter from the nominating GCSC affiliate faculty member indicating:

-- faculty advisor’s support of the student’s participation in the fellowship program (see requirements of fellows, above)
+- Faculty advisor’s support of the student’s participation in the fellowship program (see requirements of fellows)

 (b) The nominee’s complete graduate school application packet

-(c) A letter from the student describing their interest in interdisciplinary environment and sustainability related research and training.
+(c) A letter to the GCSC from the student describing their interest in interdisciplinary environment, sustainability, and/or climate related research and training.
+This letter should clearly indicate how their proposed work at the U of U links to the mission of the GCSC.
+Nominees with climate science or policy research interests should also address relevance to the Wilkes Center mission.
 This letter should be solicited by the nominating faculty member.

 (d) A statement from the department’s chair of graduate studies indicating that the student has been (or will be, upon admission to the U) admitted into your department’s graduate program.